 1) Visit the company’s website to get a sense of its products, services, and marketplace.

-Also, ensure that your work contains no Continue reading this entry »
+Also, ensure that your work contains no errors (typographic, formatting, etc) that would reflect badly on your professionalism.
+Make notes about what you would improve about each piece Continue reading this entry »

 As a seasoned professional, you have much to offer but remember to make room for new experiences as well.